brandon-sharpe/Zillow-Regression-Project/README.md

         - Changing any values moving foward
         - making columns readable
         - spliting data into train test and validate
-        - creating a function for scaling my data
+        - creating a function for scaling my data (I use anything with a zscore less than 3 and throw out the rest.
+This keeps 97% of my data)

 ***
 ## Data Exploration